sketchplugins/plugin-directory/README.md

 - [Quick Presentation](https://github.com/timothywhalin/sketch-quick-presentation), by Timothy Whalin: A Sketch plugin to quickly share multiple artboards with an optional title.
 - [Sketch Palette Generator](https://github.com/awkward/sketch-palette-generator), by awkward: Output a JSON colour palette to Sketch 💎
 - [SketchReloadPlugins](https://github.com/liangjingyang/SketchReloadPlugins), by Simple Liang: Reload Plugins.
-- [Auto PDF Exporter nSlicer](https://github.com/Atim33/autopdfexporter-sketch-plugin/), by KhY: A Sketch Plugin to auto-export all '[S]' Prefix artboards to a single pdf.
-- [Perfecto-](https://github.com/pranusarna94/perfecto-), by Pranu Sarna: A sketch plugin to round off all sub-pixel layers at once
-- [Draw and Render](https://github.com/nichenqin/draw-and-render-sketch-plugin), by nichenqin: A plugin to render canvas to sketch
-- [Golden Ratio Line Height](https://github.com/lorenzwoehr/golden-ratio-line-height-sketch-plugin), by Lorenz Wöhr: Optimize your typography based on font size, line-height and width.